cooper/wikifier/doc/components.md

 [wikiserver](#wikifierserver) or use one of [WiPage](#wikifierwiki) or [WiWiki](#wikifierwiki) directly from code.

-The Wikifier package is divided into several subpackages:
+The wikifier package is divided into several subpackages:
 * __Parser__ - Reads [wiki language](language.md) source files
   character-by-character and [parses](parsing.md) them.
 * __Formatter__ - Translates [formatted text](language.md#text-formatting) such